 Step 4: Install and Build the Source Code

 For installation you can use any terminal or command prompt.
 Here I am using Windows Command prompt for building the source code.
 Unzip the download Swagger Editor and go, inside, the folder, and type the following command

 It will take some minutes to install the source code.

 Step 5: Run the Swagger Editor

-Hurray, You have successfully installed the Swagger Editor and deploy it on your localhost.
-In the same way, you can use the same commands to install and run the swagger UI locally.
+Hurray, You have successfully installed the Swagger Editor and easily deployed it on your local host.
+In the same way, you can use the same commands to install and run the Swagger UI locally.

 Installation of Swagger UI

 You can install Swagger in ubuntu in Ubuntu.
 To do so you have to run the following lines of code.

 npm install -g http-server git clone https://github.com/swagger-api/swagger-editor.git http-server -p 8080 swagger-editor